 Leahy said: Where is the fun in Kilkenny now?
 They've become too conservative.
-You can't get a drink anywhere after half past one -- and now
+You can't get a drink anywhere after half past one -- and now this.

 think it is both morally wrong and bad for the image of the city.
 We're trying to get rid of stag parties, not encourage them.

 Mayor Fitzpatrick said: Everyone I have met is against the opening of the club.
 People in Kilkenny don't want

 it.
 Parliament Street is one of the most historical and cultural parts of the city.
 She pointed out that lap dancing clubs get men worked up and then turf them back out on the street, frustrated.

 Two American nationals and a Briton were accused of white slavery and bribery by the police after authorities raided their night clubs on Fields Avenue.
 The raids resulted in the arrest of 57 hospitality girls, all working without permits.

-Bar owner Norvel Delbert Bostick, a retired US Marine and a native of California, a certain "Daddy" Kelly of Honey Pot Bar and former UK policeman Richard Agnew have been slapped with criminal charges in court after the simultaneous
+Bar owner Norvel Delbert Bostick, a retired US Marine and a native of California, a certain "Daddy" Kelly of Honey Pot Bar and former UK policeman Richard Agnew have been slapped with criminal charges in court after the simultaneous raids.

 Except for Bostick, who was detained at the city district jail for a direct bribery offense, police said Kelly and Agnew remain at large.
 They will still be facing a jail term if found in violation of Article 341 of the Revised Penal Code or the